Part 2: Advanced Topics

 print(solution)

-Exchangeable Objective
+Exchangeable Objective / Multi-Objective Optimization

 In real-world scenarios, objectives are often not clearly defined.
 Typically, there are multiple objectives with different priorities, making it challenging to combine them.
 Consider the Knapsack problem, representing a logistics issue where we aim to transport the maximum value of goods in a single trip.
 Given the values and weights of the goods, our primary objective is to maximize the packed goods' value.
 However, after computing and presenting the solution, we might be asked to find an alternative solution that does not fill the truck as much, even if it means accepting up to a 5% decrease in value.